15 Non-Culinary Uses of Coconut Oil

 3. Sunscreen

 Aside from a natural moisturizer, coconut oil can also act as a natural sunscreen.
 According to one study, coconut oil can block about 20% of the sun’s harmful UV rays.
-When applied topically on the skin, it can protect your skin from sun exposure and reduce your risk of premature, aging, brown spots, and even skin cancer.
+When applied topically on the skin, it can protect your skin from sun exposure and reduce your risk of premature aging, brown spots, and even skin cancer.

 However, another study found that the sun protection factor (SPF) of coconut oil is 7, which is much lower than the minimum recommendation of 15 – while the general recommendation is 30.
 Therefore, it cannot provide the same protection as a conventional sunscreen.
 Yet, it can be added to your routine when you won’t be spending too much time in the sun and need a mild protectant instead.
+In comparison, olive oil, while also offering some UV protection, is less effective than coconut oil and is not recommended for use as a sunscreen due to its lower SPF and potential for skin irritation.

-4. Dental Care
+Dental Care with Oil Pulling

 For this purpose, you need to swish coconut oil around your teeth and gums and then leave it there for 10 minutes.
 Then rinse it with water and a mild mouthwash.
 According to another study, regular oil pulling with coconut oil can also reduce inflammation and plaque in teenagers with gingivitis.